 To maintain and increase the capacity of States Parties to fully implement the CWC, the Secretariat provides expert support to build and maintain the technical capabilities of analytical chemistry laboratories globally.

 The OPCW has its own accreditation scheme through which it can determine ‘OPCW Designated’ laboratories around the world.
 This means the laboratory is of a high standard in regard to its chemical analysis capabilities as proven through a series of proficiency tests organised by the OPCW.
 This designation means the laboratory can receive samples for analysis from OPCW field missions and directly support the scientific expertise of the OPCW’s work.
 The Secretariat sponsors visits by experts to laboratories in States Parties to assess, among other things, long-term technical measures needed to help laboratories meet the criteria for OPCW designation.

 Similar assistance is also rendered to laboratories that want to improve their capabilities without seeking OPCW designation.
 In addition to support for staff training, internships, and participation in scientific conferences, the Secretariat can assist with establishing quality assurance systems or preparing quality manuals.

 The Secretariat can provide advice to States Parties on the best practices and appropriate technologies needed to destroy chemical weapons, including old or abandoned ones, as well as technical specifications and advice on inspection equipment.
 A variety of software is also available to the laboratories and specialised institutions in States Parties, including analytical chemistry databases and software that ensures the security of declaration data and enables exchanges of data between States Parties and the OPCW.
-The Secretariat supports staff training, visits to designated laboratories, and internships at international laboratories, including the OPCW Laboratory in Rijswijk (near The Hague), which has established a facility for training.
+The Secretariat supports staff training, visits to designated laboratories, and internships at international laboratories, and the OPCW Centre for Chemistry and Technology near The Hague.